Think Faster, Talk Smarter

 Think Faster, Talk Smarter is an energetic, engaging resource for anyone who wants to speak out, spread their ideas, and ultimately share their story.

-Matt’s understanding of human interaction is exceptional.
-His tools for thinking quickly and speaking clearly are indispensable for anyone, even in our modern texting world.
+Exceptional.
+His tools for thinking quickly and speaking clearly are indispensable.
 His easy-to-understand approach helps anyone to become a better 'in-the-moment' communicator

-Tony Fadell, inventor of the iPod and internationally bestselling author of Build
+Tony Fadell, inventor of the iPod, co-creator of the iPhone, and internationally bestselling author of Build

 David Eagleman, neuroscientist and internationally bestselling author of The Brain